 Alex owns a Wealth Management business based in Melville Street, Edinburgh.
 He graduated from the University of Dundee (MA Accountancy and Economics), initially working for Ernest & Whinney before being accepted for officer training at The Royal Military Academy, Sandhurst.
 Alex served as a commissioned officer with the 1st Battalion The Royal Scots (The Royal Regiment) in Germany, Northern Ireland, Scotland and during the 1991 Gulf War.
 In 1994 he returned to the financial services profession developing his career within the wealth management and Private Banking sectors.
 In 2006 he set up and continues to run his practice advising private clients, entrepreneurs, land owners, trusts and executorships in London and Edinburgh.

-Lt Colonel Gordon Rae
+Lieutenant Colonel Gordon Rae